About me

 I am originally from Pécs, Hungary and studied at the University of Szeged (HU), with an Erasmus+ stay in Berlin (2018).
 After completing a BA in Sociology (2017) and an MA in Religious Studies (2020), I continued my studies at the Max Weber Kolleg in Erfurt (DE), in a cotutelle PhD programme with the University of Graz (AT).
 Having completed my dissertation in 2023, I successfully defended it on 6 February 2024, achieving a summa cum laude grade.
 I am currently living and working in Vienna (AT).

 During my PhD, I researched Hungarian festivals, focusing particularly on how participants interpret and experience these events.
 I utilise theories and tools from religious studies, social anthropology, sociology, and psychology to understand how individuals construct meaning.
-I named this research project event religion, in which topic I have published several articles.
+I named this research project event religion, on which topic I have published several articles.

 A religious studies scholar researches religion from an outsider perspective.
 This means that they do not aim to research dogmas, theologies or religious truths; rather, they research how people live and experience religion, how they make meaning through religion, and what social, cultural and political roles religion can play in society.